Concordium/concordium-base/rust-bins/docs/keygen-genesis.md

 To see all the options use the `--help` option at different levels.

-The tool generates keys deterministically from the given randomness file.
+The tool generates keys deterministically from the given seed file.

 ## keygen-ar